nielshojen/docker-filewaveserver/README.md

 # Specific Versions

-You can use the version tag to run a specific version fo the booster if needed (eg. 12.8.0):
+You can use the version tag to run a specific version of the server if needed (eg. 12.8.0):

 ```bash
 $ docker pull nielshojen/filewaveserver:12.8.0